Article 9. Specific Use Provisions1

 3. Up to one attached or detached accessory dwelling unit and one junior accessory dwelling unit shall be allowed on a single parcel.

-I. Type and Number of Accessory Dwelling Units per Lot with an Existing Multifamily Home.
+I. Type and Number of Accessory Dwelling Units per Lot With an Existing Multifamily Home.
 The following apply to accessory dwelling units in all zoning districts that allow multifamily homes as a permitted use:

 a.
 At least one ADU or up to 25 percent of the existing multifamily units shall be allowed within an existing multifamily dwelling.

-2. Detached Accessory Dwelling Units.
+a.
 Up to two detached accessory dwelling units shall be allowed on a parcel with existing multifamily structures, subject to compliance with the development standards for detached accessory dwelling units in this chapter.

 J. Development Standards for Attached and Detached Accessory Dwelling Units.
 The following standards apply to accessory dwelling units: